 Moose and migratory bird watching are popular at the McArthur Lake WMA.
 The WMA (Wildlife Management Area) has designated an area just north of the dam for Idaho RV camping with a 10-day limit.

 Don’t let the ghosts frighten you away from great free Idaho RV camping at the Silver City Campground.
 This partially restored ghost town offers free camping off the beaten path.
 Check road conditions before heading into unfamiliar areas.

 Public Idaho RV Camping

 Idaho RV camping is available at a wide variety of public campgrounds.
-From the Craters of the Moon, to City of Rocks, you can find the best campsites in Idaho.
+From the Craters of the Moon, to the City of Rocks, you can find the best campsites in Idaho.
 The following are only a few examples of the many great Idaho RV camping locations available.
-All campsites have fire-ring and picnic table, and vault toilets and drinking water is available.
+All campsites have a fire-ring and picnic table, and vault toilets and drinking water is available.

 RV Camping is managed for the City of Rocks National Reserve by the State of Idaho.
-64 campsites amid granite spires makes for a unique Idaho RV camping experience.
+64 campsites amid granite spires make for a unique Idaho RV camping experience.
 All campsites have a fire ring and picnic table, there are vault toilets, and drinking water is available.

 Camp among volcanic rock outcroppings at Craters of the Moon National Monument.
 A landscape so alien astronauts performed Apollo moon mission training here.
-The campground has water and RV dump.
+The campground has water and an RV dump.

 Standard and water/electric campsites are available at Hells Gate State Park.
 This is the gateway to Hells Canyon, the deepest river gorge in North America.
-Camping reservations recommended.
+Camping reservations are recommended.